jimken-mido/soda/versioned_docs/version-v0.18.0/application-settings.md

 ---
-description: Documentation for logging and connector configuration for Phoenix, the open-source automation toolkit for end-to-end forensic and ediscovery workflows.
+description: Documentation for logging and connector configuration for Phoenix, the open-source automation toolkit for end-to-end forensic and Land Rover Discovery workflows.
 ---

 # Application Settings